-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 Retargeting campaigns almost always show higher engagement and conversions than non-retargeting campaigns do.

-This goes back to the fact that it is a lot easier to market and advertise to those who have expressed interest in your brand or industry.
+This goes back to the fact that it is much easier and more efficient to market and advertise to those who have expressed interest in your brand or industry.

-Targeting ‘Off-Site’ Interactions
+Targeting “Off-Site” Interactions

 Retargeting used to be pretty limited to on-website behavior.

-That changed, though, as more users spent time on social media.
+That changed, though, as users spent more time on social media.

-The delivery of product and brand information was no longer housed in one place.
+Product and brand information delivery was no longer housed in one place.

 Instead, it started to disseminate across other areas.